 2- Set goals and targets – I’ve personally found that if I set timed goals it becomes very hard for me to play hooky or slack off.
 Knowing that you have a goal or objective you are working towards makes it hard to waste time when you think of all that you need to accomplish.

 3- Network sensibly – Let’s be honest; for those of us in business it’s sometimes hard to get by without networking, unless you have tons of referrals that you can rely on.
 Whilst networking is good, you don’t need to become a member of every association, forum or group out there.
 Choose wisely.
 Your time may be better spent networking in groups and forums that are close to your niche.
-Too many times I’ve seen people networking with groups that they stand to derive little or no benefit from or networking in groups where there a way too many people in their field there.
+Too many times I’ve seen people networking with groups that they stand to derive little or no benefit from or networking in groups where there is too many people in their field there.
 I’ve found it helps to be in communities where my ideal client can be found and where I can best demonstrate my value.
 Network sensibly.

 4- Write it down-To do lists are great.
 Always make a note of the things you have to do and the time you intend to spend doing those things.
 Don’t rely on your memory!
 Put it on paper or make a note on your computer or phone so that you can refer to it at a later time.
 When writing down the things you need to do, keep your list in one place.
 Writing on post it notes or the back of the closest book you can put your hands on is not effective.
 Write it down in one place that you know you will always refer to when needed.
 I can’t tell you how many times I’ve missed appointments because I had too many day planners and they were not all updated!
 Stick to one source and eliminate the confusion.